 Hi, I’m Miles!
 I’m a freshman from Boston majoring in Urban Studies, and I’m excited to share my first-year experiences with you.
 I have a huge passion for public transportation, and one of my goals before I graduate is to ride every mile of SEPTA, documenting it on my blog “Miles in Transit”.
 I also play the tuba in the Penn Band.

 Hi everyone!
 My name is Ria, and I’m a freshman in Wharton who is still exploring what all the different concentrations have to offer.
 I grew up all over but lived in Dubai, U.A.E. before moving to Philadelphia, a city that I absolutely love to explore on the weekends.
-I’m still trying to figure out what I want to dive into on campus but so far am involved in Wharton Women, the South Asian Society, and work-study at the Development & Alumni Relations department.
-In my free time you can catch me reading, doing puzzles, and going on walks by the Schuylkill river.
+On campus, I am involved in Wharton Council, Passion Projects, and work-study at the Development & Alumni Relations department.
+In my free time, you can catch me reading, doing yoga, and going on walks by the Schuylkill River.

 I am a freshman from Los Angeles, California potentially double majoring in Africana Studies and Philosophy.
 I am a Robeson Cooper Scholar and a Benjamin Franklin Scholar.
 Currently, I am involved in the Penn Political Union, The PolybianSociety, Penn Reading Initiative, Ase Academy, and I am doing research with the Penn Slavery Project.
 In my free time, I love to hang out with friends, explore campus and Philly, and read.
 Join me as I navigate Penn as a low-income, minority student.
 I'm very excited to share my journey with you all!